HirotsuguMINOWA/ml_writing_helper/ReadMe.md

 # Function

+1. Conversion
+   1. This can convert .pptx/.ppt files created by Power Point or LibreOffice into image files such as .pdf, .png, .eps and so on.
-1. conversion
+1. Crop
+   1. This can remove outliner white space in the above conversion.
-2. Monitoring specific folders and copy if inside files are changed
+1. Monitoring specific folders and copy if inside files are changed
-3. Crop
+   1. This can copy files such as .bib file exported from document manager to target folder by detecting their change or export and so on.
-4. Grayscale
+1. Grayscale
+   1. This can convert to gray scale image.

 ## Setup